 While some lawyers require being paid a retainer for services, the good news is that, in most cases, it costs nothing to hire a car accident lawyer up front.
-Most law firms get paid after you win your case.
+Most law firms receive payment after you win your case.
 Here’s what you need to know about how fees work with a car accident lawyer.

 Your Costs Depends on the Contingency Fee and What You Win

 Most car accident lawyers do not take a fee up front.
 Instead, you pay them on a contingency basis.
 This means that they get a percentage of your settlement or jury award after your case.

 This percentage varies depending on how complex your case is, state laws, and the legal market in your area.
 A good rule of thumb is your lawyer will earn 33% of your final settlement.

 This may sound like a lot, but an excellent lawyer will always try to earn you more money than what you’ll pay.
 If you compare what you would have received with no representation, you’ll see why the cost to hire a car accident lawyer is worth it.